YOUR QUESTIONS ANSWERED

 Israeli-Policies

-• In the midst of a region filled with tyranny, violence, and human rights abuses, Israel strictly abides by the tenets of international law.
+Amid a region filled with tyranny, violence, and human rights abuses, Israel strictly abides by the tenets of international law.

 Israeli Policies